brodieaustin/poisoned-well-novel/poisoned-well.md

 "I...I think so..." the girl replied, shivering out the words.

-Crouching on that flat sheet of ice wouldn't save them, but they rested until they heard dogs barking and whimpering.
+Crouching on that flat sheet of ice would not save them, but they rested until they heard dogs barking and whimpering.
 The whimpering gave way to the sound of paws and nails fervently scratching at the ice to reach them.
 It was time to move again, but both girls seemed frozen in place.

 As they lay there, though, Manan could see steam rising up from around the girl.
 She's melting the ice around her, she realized.
-The ice probably wouldn't crack, but it wouldn't hold forever.
-Manan didn't intend to slip through a hole in the ice, and she certainly didn't care to be mauled by dogs.
+The ice probably would not crack, but it would not hold forever.
+Manan did not intend to slip through a hole in the ice, and she certainly did not care to be mauled by dogs.

 She sat the girl up, careful not to touch her exposed hands and arms.
 The dogs were gaining on them, maybe would overtake them no matter what.
 Fortunately, the air increasingly was tinged with the smell of burning brush and pitch.
 Though she hated to waste supplies, the sizzling, melting ice and the girl who melted it gave her an idea.
 She reached for a bottle filled with dark powder from her coat and put in in the girls hands, "Hold this for for me," she told the girl.